bpucker/MybMonday/README.md

 [Qu et al., 2022](https://doi.org/10.3390/ijms23115873) investigated _OsFLP_ which contributed to the drought and salt stress response of rice through activation of _OsNAC1_ and _OsNAC6_.
 FOUR LIPS (FLP) is classified as MYB124 in _Arabidopsis thaliana_.
 AtMYB124 and AtMYB88 have similar functions in regulating symmetric division of guard mother cells and abiotic stress response.

+### MybMonday posts will become less frequent ###
+Due to a lack of recent open access publications about the MYB transcription factors, the frequency of posts will be decreased.
+However, we are happy to share high quality findings once they get published.

 ## Contact ##